danielfett/sd-jwt-vc-dm/README.md

 # SD-JWT VC DM Credential Format

-SD-JWT VC DM is a data model that works with JWT, VCDM v2 and CBOR.
+SD-JWT VC DM is a data model that follows JWT conventions and supports selective disclosure, but is compatible with the W3C VCDM v2.
 With the recommended securing mechanisms, it forms a full-fledged credential format for verifiable credentials.

 This proposal was developed by Alen Horvat, Oliver Terbu, and Daniel Fett.
+This writeup was compiled by Daniel Fett.

 ## Problem Statement